levilindsey/text-color-slide/README.md

 #### Animates a linear color change across text

-_See the app running at [www.jackieandlevi.com/text-color-slide](http://www.jackieandlevi.com/text-color-slide)!_
+_See this running at [www.jackieandlevi.com/text-color-slide](http://www.jackieandlevi.com/text-color-slide)!_

 ======